jumanjiman/docker-eiffelstudio/README.md

 - EiffelStudio 7.3 GPL  http://www.eiffelstudio.com/
 - Fedora 19 base image is from https://index.docker.io/u/mattdm/fedora/

+## Recommended usage

-Recommended usage: Run the container interactively, mounting `/tmp` from your host OS insider the container at `/tmp`.
+Run the container interactively, mounting `/tmp` from your host OS insider the container at `/tmp`.
 The mount ensures that any work you do inside the container is available in the host OS.

 `docker run -i -t -v /tmp:/tmp jumanjiman/eiffelstudio`

+## License

-License: GPL.
+GPL.
 See LICENSE in this repo.